 - composition (articulating ideas and structuring them in speech and writing).

 - The National Curriculum requires that children are taught key skills and processes that are essential for writing.
-At St Chrysostom’s we want our children to be successful at each stage of the writing process: · Planning · Drafting and writing · Evaluating and Editing · Proof reading · Reading aloud to others
+At St Anne’s we want our children to be successful at each stage of the writing process: · Planning · Drafting and writing · Evaluating and Editing · Proof reading · Reading aloud to others

 - As part of this process, children are given opportunities to write for real purposes and audiences.
 Our pupils have opportunities to apply and showcase their writing skills across the curriculum.